code4recovery/tsml-ui/README.md

 - [ ] What will the impact be on SEO?
 - [ ] How to handle email transport?
-- [ ] Is there a way to combine the CSS and JS into a single request?
-- [ ] Possible to do a custom tag? eg `<meetings data="/path/to/meetings"></meetings>`
+- [x] Possible to do a custom tag? eg `<meetings data="/path/to/meetings"></meetings>`

 ## Contributing

 Pull requests are welcome.
 To get started, clone this repository, do an `npm install`, and point your web root at the `public` folder.

-This project uses the [React JavaScript library](https://reactjs.org/) and the [Bootstrap component library](http://getbootstrap.com/).
+This project uses [React JS](https://reactjs.org/) and [Bootstrap CSS](http://getbootstrap.com/).

 While developing, run the `npm run watch` terminal command to compile assets as you edit them.
-When you're ready to commit, run `npm run prod` to minify them for production.
+When you're ready to commit, run `npm run prod` to prepare them for production.